wraith342/webinterface/README.md

-# webinterface
+# Shinji-Webinterface
- Small web interface I made to turn off my PC from the couch
+ A small webinterface i made just for turning my computer off remotely from the couch